 The Louisville Zoo is a great place to take your toddler for a day of fun when the weather is nice.
-Obviously, the main attraction at the Louisville Zoo is the wildlife, but there are a lot of other fun things to do with your toddler at the zoo that have nothing to do with animals: a splash water park, several playgrounds, and a carousel.
+Obviously, the main attraction at the Louisville Zoo is the wildlife, but there are a lot of other fun things to do with your toddler at the zoo that has nothing to do with animals: a splash water park, several playgrounds, and a carousel.
 Best of all, a year-long membership to the zoo for an entire family is less than $100.

 Henry's Ark Petting Zoo is an exotic animal petting zoo in Prospect, Kentucky.
 The petting zoo features animals such as water buffalos, capabras, emu, llamas, zebras, yaks, camels, ostriches, and an albino peacock, among others.
 Admission to Henry's Ark Petting Zoo is free.